 AT&T announced on Monday that the company is getting into home security, in a big way.
 It makes a lot of sense, as security companies like Bay Alarm and ADT have been using AT&T’s phone network to make calls to their security monitoring centers when an “incident” at someone’s home or business was noted.
+Besides the aforementioned company, there is also company expertise with an automated access control system.
+Click to view them if you are interested in installing one to your property or commercial building.

 Digital Life, as AT&T calls the new system, will be both a security and home-automation system.
 Digital Life allows end users to monitor activity in their house remotely, accessing and controlling the service on devices such as PCs, tablets, and smartphones.